The Abolition of Man: Impact amongst public intellectuals

 While the book was considered a favourite of the author, Lewis believed it was "almost totally ignored by the public."

-By the 21st Century that was no longer true, at least amongst intellectuals, both Christian and non-Christian.
+By the 21st century, that was no longer true, at least amongst intellectuals, both Christian and non-Christian.
 Jonah Goldberg has assessed it to be "one of the greatest books" of its era as it is helping preserve ideas of moral absolutism.
-The Catholic Bishop, Robert Barron, considers the book almost prophetic on the topic of "values", such that today they accepted as being "projections of our feelings and subjective whims, and consequently, anyone who dares to speak of properly objective truth or objective moral value is engaging in an oppressive play of power."
-Carl Trueman has argued that the collection of essays is strongly relevant to today as "the turmoil in our contemporary Western world is a function of the collapse of consensus concerning what it means to be human... a time marked by a crisis of anthropology."
+Catholic Bishop Robert Barron considers the book almost prophetic on the topic of "values", such that today they accepted as being "projections of our feelings and subjective whims, and consequently, anyone who dares to speak of properly objective truth or objective moral value is engaging in an oppressive play of power."
+Carl Trueman has argued that the collection of essays is strongly relevant to today as "the turmoil in our contemporary Western world is a function of the collapse of consensus concerning what it means to be human ... a time marked by a crisis of anthropology."

 Commenting on the book's more political elements, Michael Ward argues that Lewis's essay is an early warning that democracies are vulnerable to "the dangers of subjectivism."
-Ward writes that “Democracies can only be preserved...if they view ethical systems in an undemocratic light.”
-Expanding upon this, Samuel Gregg, speculates that Lewis's indirect critique of democracy may have unsettled readers immediately after its publication, given the political climate of World War II and the immediate threat of authoritarian dictatorships.
-In time, however, similar observations were shared and developed by both equivalent and later thinkers such as Wilhelm Röpke, Cardinal Jean-Marie Lustiger and Rabbi Jonathan Sacks.
+Ward writes, “Democracies can only be preserved ... if they view ethical systems in an undemocratic light.”
+Expanding upon this, Samuel Gregg speculates that Lewis's indirect critique of democracy may have unsettled readers immediately after its publication, given the political climate of World War II and the immediate threat of authoritarian dictatorships.
+In time, however, similar observations were shared and developed by both equivalent and later thinkers, such as Wilhelm Röpke, Cardinal Jean-Marie Lustiger, and Rabbi Jonathan Sacks.